postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mock-with-api.md

 To send a request your mock server, you need to know the mock server URL.
 You can retrieve the mock server URL using the [GET All Mocks](https://documenter.getpostman.com/view/12959542/UV5XjJV8?_ga=2.100201950.1771040895.1644854022-1154140310.1627600155#52a729a4-4a36-46e5-bfdf-fda0af228d2f) endpoint.
 Create a new request in Postman, leave `GET` selected for the method, and enter the following URL: `https://api.getpostman.com/mocks`

 Add an `x-api-key` header with your Postman API Key, and then select **Send**.
 A list of all of your mock servers is displayed in the response pane.
-Search for the `testAPImock` mock server and locate the `mockURL` value.
+Search for the `testAPImock` mock server and locate the `mockUrl` value.
 You'll use this URL to send a request to the mock server.

 SCREENSHOT